-What is a burnout?
+What is burnout?

-A burnout provokes feelings of physical and emotional exhaustion, social detachment, and inadequacy.
+Burning out provokes feelings of physical and emotional exhaustion, social detachment, and inadequacy.
 Each of these can hurt your photography in different ways.
 The experience is different for everyone, but the first step to truly dealing with it is to recognize the different symptoms.
 Let’s start there.

 How Does It Affect You As A Photographer?